Member Login

 History

-In 1921, South Fork Country Club began as the nine-hole Amagansett Golf Club, built by its founders on “several small farm parcels with wild, overgrown hedges and on the main road to Devon between the Springs and Fresh Pond Roads…with a magnificent view of the ocean,” according to The East Hampton Star.
+In 1921, the nine-hole Amagansett Golf Club was built by its founders on “several small farm parcels with wild, overgrown hedges and on the main road to Devon between the Springs and Fresh Pond Roads…with a magnificent view of the ocean,” according to The East Hampton Star.

 At first, there were good times.
 By 1925, the Club had added two clay tennis courts and a water system capable of handling eighteen holes (an expansion that did not come for seventy-five years).
-In 1932 a gracious Clubhouse arose on what is now a South Fork member’s property – commonly referred to as out-of-bounds on the ninth hole.
+In 1932 a gracious clubhouse arose on what is now a South Fork member’s property – commonly referred to as out-of-bounds on the ninth hole.

 But then there were bad times as the Great Depression deepened.
-The Amagansett Golf Club fell into disuse and World War II finished it off; land and Clubhouse were abandoned.
+The Amagansett Golf Club fell into disuse and World War II finished it off; land and clubhouse were abandoned.

-In 1994 the Board decided the time had come to expand the Club to eighteen holes.
+In 1994 the SFCC Board decided the time had come to expand the Club to eighteen holes.
 Their proposal to the membership fell short of the two-thirds required vote.
 However, two years later a revised proposal passed by a resounding majority.

 Fifty-five acres directly across Old Stone Highway from the original 9 holes were purchased.
-The new nine holes were not to be handmade by the members as in 1921.
+The new nine holes were not to be handmade by the members, as in 1921.
 Gil Hanse was hired to design and build the new nine.
 Hanse, well-known for his architectural design of the golf course for the 2016 Olympics in Rio de Janeiro and Streamsong Black in Bowling Green, Florida, created a complement to the farmland terrain.

-In 2000 the back nine was officially opened with a new Clubhouse following a year later.
-The original Clubhouse, one of the last reminders of the old days, was razed in 2008 and replaced with modern service buildings.
+In 2000 the back nine was officially opened with a new clubhouse following a year later.
+The original clubhouse, one of the last reminders of the old days, was razed in 2008 and replaced with modern service buildings.

 The original Back 9, now the Front 9.